Lasers for Undergraduate Labs

 Select your laser colour at the turn of a knob

-The Hexa-Beam Laser complies with the Health & Safety regulations at universities and colleges with emission powers of standard wavelengths under 1 mW, meeting Class 2 specifications thus minimising potential health hazards, making the HEXA-BEAM Laser suitable for undergraduate labs, schools and colleges.
+The HEXA-BEAM Laser complies with the Health & Safety regulations for undergraduate labs.
+Having emission powers of standard wavelengths under 1 mW.
+Plus, meeting Class 2 specifications thus minimising potential health hazards.
+This makes the Photonics Technologies HEXA-BEAM Laser the perfect choice for undergraduate lab experiments.